designstem/projects/dyes/index.md

 #### Make digital/visual models of your product

-7. Analyse examples given by teacher together with your classmates.
+###### 7. Analyse examples given by teacher together with your classmates.

-8. With your group, analyse legibility of the message design, visual hierarchy, colour contrast and overall wholeness of item and designed message, while fitting your design on the sketch of your product (use graphic software of your choice) or on selected  t-shirt (use graphic testing module of t-shirt).
-Think concistency.
+###### 8. With your group, analyse legibility of the message design, visual hierarchy, colour contrast and overall wholeness of item and designed message, while fitting your design on the sketch of your product (use graphic software of your choice) or on selected  t-shirt (use graphic testing module of t-shirt).
+Think consistency.

-9. Ask for others' opinions on purposefulness of your message and (product) design, do they match?
+###### 9. Ask for others' opinions on purposefulness of your message and (product) design, do they match?
 Try different variations, if required.

 <f-notes>